 There is a great selection of snorkelling spots around Victoria, particularly near Melbourne.
 This city might not be the first that springs to mind when thinking about snorkelling but there are some hidden gems just a short drive away.

 Here you will be able to see sea dragons, a variety of fish and some crustaceans.
-There are options to hang around in the shallower water of head a little further out to see more marine life there.
+There are options to hang around in the shallower water, head a little further out to see more marine life there.

 Kitty Miller Bay